arthurmilliken/masterpattern/workspace/tarot_interpretation/lesson-26.d07.md

 ---

 MEDITATION: Keys 17, 6, 10, 5.
 Truth itself is the basis of my personal existence.
-Nothing can separate me from its unfailing support.
 Let me quietly observe the perfect work.
 The life of this day is a cycle of the eternal existence.
 BE THOU MY GUIDE, O TEACHER OF ALL TEACHERS!